CharlesHawkinsMSU/PMN-Pipeline/Quickstart.md

 ## What you'll need

 To run the pipeline, you will need an x86_64-based computer with Linux.
 You will need to download the pipeline build scripts, and get a copy of Pathway Tools.
 You will then need a set of full amino acid sequences from your organism of interest.
+You will also need Singularity (we recommend Singularity CE over Apptainer as the former is what we test the pipeline with) and GNU Make installed.

 ## Getting ready